antoni-wojcik/qlc3d/README.md

 First install MinGW (tested version 11.0.0), add its location to the PATH variable.
 Then install CMake, and make.

-To build, run the following:
+To build in "Release" mode, run the following:

 ```
 mkdir build && cd build
-cmake .. -G "MinGW Makefiles"
+cmake .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release
 make
 ```

+This settings file reader works differently from the previous versions. **A line in the settings file must not end with a semicolon.**

 ## Building on a Mac